beyondbrokkoli/lua-ffi-gemini/README.md

 Uses a Structure of Arrays (SoA) layout with raw FFI buffers
 to eliminate garbage collection spikes and ensure
-cache-friendly linear access.
+cache-friendly linear memory access.

-A deterministic Transform → Project → Rasterize flow
+Executes a deterministic Transform → Project → Rasterize pipeline
-that avoids branching logic to maintain
+stripped of branching logic to keep compiled
-high instruction speed.
+LuaJIT traces pinned to bare metal.

-Features a decoupled architecture where a Shape Factory
+Features a Zero-Config Procedural Bridge where sparse JSON manifests
-provides a raw data manifest, while the engine
+are algorithmically expanded into sweeping,
-handles hardware-validated camera waypoints.
+hardware-validated 3D camera waypoints.

-A custom scanline implementation with a Z-buffer
+Employs a custom rasterizer with a depth-tested Z-buffer,
-and flat shading, writing directly to a
+decoupled Lambertian lighting, and baked ambient shadows
-32-bit screen pointer.
+writing directly to a 32-bit screen pointer.

-Manages 500+ dynamic entities with
+Simulates 500+ kinetic entities with local-space collision,
-Local-Space Collision in
+overlaid with cinematic CRT post-processing
-exclusive fullscreen.
+in exclusive, zero-latency fullscreen.